Improved bounds for Hadwiger's covering problem via thin-shell estimates: A new bound for Hadwiger's covering problem

 We shall also need the following volume ratio bound from \cite{ArtSlom14-FracCov}: \begin{lem}[{\cite[Proposition 2.9]{ArtSlom14-FracCov}}] Let $K,T\sub\R^{n}$ be convex bodies.
 Then

 \end{lem}

-Finally, we shall need the following inequality that relates integral covering numbers and fractional covering numbers, and which was proved in \cite{ArtSlom14-FracCov}, and improved in \cite{Naszodi2014} through the removal of lower order terms.
+Finally, we shall need the following inequality that relates integral covering numbers and fractional covering numbers, and which was proved in \cite{Naszodi2014}, improving on a similar inequality in \cite{ArtSlom14-FracCov}.
+For any bounded Borel measurable sets, $K,T_1$ and $T_2$, one has